Accommodation: Fairfield Inn & Suites, Cumberland

 Terrain: Easier

-You start the day with a ride from the Inn in Meyersdale further along the GAP Trail to the town of Rockwood.
-After exploring the town and river valley, you ride back across the Salisbury aqueduct to Meyersdale.
-After lunch in town, van to the Flight 93 Memorial nearby for a visit to the site and museum.
-The Flight 93 Memorial site honors the 40 passengers and crew lost on 9/11.
+After lunch in town, travel by van to the nearby Flight 93 National Memorial.
+This moving site honors the 40 passengers and crew members lost on Sept.
+11, 2001.
 You have time to explore the visitor center, the Tower of Voices, the Wall of Names and the 40 Memorial Groves.

 Terrain: Easier